DavidKozdra/GitPulse/README.md

 ## 📌 Roadmap

-* [ ] Add repo activity scoring system (commits, issues, PRs).
+* [x] Add repo activity scoring system (commits, issues, PRs).
 IE go to repo page and log if active or archived
-* [ ] Banner to display status on the page.
+* [x] Banner to display status on the page.
 * [ ] Configurable rule system. settings pop up and editiable rules.
-* [ ] web searches or even all github urls displayed also checked remotly.
+* [x] web searches or even all github urls displayed also checked remotly.
 * [ ] Browser support beyond Chrome (Firefox, Edge).
-* [ ] Gitlab and npm and other repo systems maybe even docker ?
+* [x] Gitlab and npm and other repo systems maybe even docker ?
-* [ ] user stars and watch list labled as archived and notfications
 * [ ] Dark mode support for the banner and settings system.

 ## 🤝 Contributing